Transvaginal Mesh Revision and Repair

 Transvaginal mesh revision surgery is a delicate procedure and few surgeons are skilled enough or have the years of experience needed to ensure a successful outcome.
 Our surgeons at Cherokee Women’s Health offer the experience and knowledge to help ensure good results.
-Our surgeons are double board certified in OB-GYN and the subspecialty of FPMRS, Female Pelvic Medicine and Reconstructive Surgery – the current highest professional qualifications and credentials for performing such procedures.
+Our surgeons are double board certified in OB/GYN and the subspecialty of FPMRS, Female Pelvic Medicine and Reconstructive Surgery, the highest professional qualifications and credentials for performing such procedures.
 Fully understanding a woman’s body inside and out means you will receive the best possible outcome.

 Recent Blog Posts